 Perugina Chocolate Factory

-The factory in Perugia is the home of chocolate, “la casa del cioccolato”, with an interesting history and of course excellent chocolate.
-We went for a visit, you can read all about it here.
+The factory in Perugia is the home of chocolate, “la casa del cioccolato”.
+They have an interesting history and excellent chocolate.
+Therefor we went for a visit.
+You can read all about it here.

 The history of Perugina